jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 Recently at work I had to implement some functionality that required the use of `Guid` identifiers that were stored in SQL Server.
 The `Guid`s were generated in the application and used as an alternative key / external identifier for other systems.
-To avoid excessive index fragmentation, we opted to use the Guid Comb pattern using a generator from the NHibernate project.
+To avoid excessive index fragmentation, we opted to use the GuidComb variant using a generator from the NHibernate project.

 {{% notice %}}
 The generator code in this blog post is derived from the [NHibernate source code](https://github.com/nhibernate/nhibernate-core/blob/ac39173567b31bcfad475ca32687c9faf0d37f87/src/NHibernate/Id/GuidCombGenerator.cs) and is LGPL licensed.